 Polarised Components

-A number of the components of the Simulator are polarised and must be fitted the right way round for correct operation.
+Several of the components of the Simulator are polarised and must be fitted the right way round for correct operation.
 Guidance is given below on correct orientation of the polarised components, but if in any doubt consult the component supplier or the manufacturer’s data sheets.
-Fitting a polarised component the wrong may round may result in damage to the component.
+Fitting a polarised component the wrong way round may result in damage to the component.

 Voltage Regulators